syncfusion-content/blazor-docs/blazor/common/localization.md

 {% endtabs %}

 Add the `CultureSwitcher` component to `~/MainLayout.razor` to enable the culture switcher in all pages.
+If you create a Blazor Web App with an interactivity location as `Per page/component`, you need to ensure the set a render mode at the `CultureSwitcher` component instance in the `~/MainLayout.razor` file.

 {% tabs %}
 {% highlight razor tabtitle="Blazor Web App" %}